uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Benchmarks and Measurements

-Chen et al.'s tool executes multiple branch instructions on the critical path (i.e., while performance counting is active).
+Another reason for the inaccuracies is that the BHive profiler executes multiple branch instructions on the critical path (i.e., while performance counting is active).
 This makes the execution time dependent on the state of the branch predictor, which, in general, leads to unpredictable measurements.
-We removed all branches from the critical path using a similar approach as described in~\cite{Abel20}.

-The \verb|RDPMC| instruction that reads the performance counters is not a serializing instruction on recent Intel CPUs; thus, it can be reordered with earlier or later instructions.
-For meaningful measurements, it is important to insert a serializing instruction before and after each execution of the \verb|RDPMC| instruction.
-In Chen et al.'s implementation, one of the required serializing instructions is missing; we added the corresponding instruction.
-In the other cases, Chen et al. use the \verb|CPUID| instruction for serialization.
-As discussed in \refsec{inpDepTP}, this instruction is relatively expensive and has an input-dependent throughput.
-Recent work~\cite{McCalpin18, Abel20} recommends to use the \verb|LFENCE| instruction instead; we changed the implementation accordingly.

-For small basic blocks, Chen et al. determine the throughput as the difference between the measured execution times for 100 and 200 repetitions of the basic block, divided by 100.
-These measurements can be too short to obtain meaningful results.
-Consider, for example, a benchmark with only one instruction.
-Depending on the instruction, the execution time for 100 repetitions might be as low as 25 cycles.
-A measurement error of just one cycle already leads to a difference of 4\% for such a benchmark.
-Also, such a small number of repetitions might not be sufficient to reach a steady state; as discussed in \refsec{model}, the reorder buffer, for example, can have up to 352 entries on recent microarchitectures.

-For \bhiveu, we use the following approach instead.
-Let $n$ be the number of instructions in a benchmark, and let $r := \left\lceil\frac{500}{n}\right\rceil$.
-Then we determine the throughput as the difference between the measured execution times for $r$ and $2\cdot r$ many repetitions, divided by $r$.
-This leads to a significantly higher repetition count than Chen et al.'s approach for most benchmarks, but it is still small enough so that the code fits in the instruction cache (the instruction caches on the CPUs we consider have a size of at least 32 kB, and x86 instructions can be at most 15 bytes long).
+Furthermore, the \verb|CPUID| instruction is used for serialization, which is relatively expensive and has an input-dependent throughput.
+We instead use the \verb|LFENCE| instruction for serialization, as recommended in recent work~\cite{McCalpin18, Abel20}, and we removed all branches from the critical path (except, of course, for branches that the benchmarks themselves contain).